-We envision a world where the tech industry is responsible for building widespread economic prosperity and is held accountable for the economic harm it creates in our communities.
+We envision a world where the tech industry is responsible for building widespread prosperity and is held accountable for the economic harm it creates in our communities.

 We raise public consciousness about economic equity issues resulting from the tech industry’s products and practices and advocate for change that ensures tech’s evolution benefits everyone.